BU-Spark/dd4g-juvenile-justice/README.md

 # Project Information

+## Project Goal
+The goal of our project is to understand patterns and linkages between school discipline data, federal social welfare support programs, and school arrests in Massachusetts.

+## Client
+- Citizens for Juvenile Justice (CFJJ) - Erin Stewart

 ## Student Team
-- Abhishek Malakar
+- Abhishek Malakar (Boston University)
-- Vani Singhal
+- Vani Singhal (Boston University)
-- Anargh Sidhardhan
+- Anargh Sidhardhan (Boston University)
-- Zula Nyamtur
+- Zula Nyamtur (Boston University)
-- Anshi Mittal
+- Anshi Mittal (Boston University)
-- Jonathan Joseph
+- Jonathan Joseph (Boston University)
-- Yuhang Song
+- Yuhang Song (Boston University)

 ## Led by
-- Michael Hajjar
+- Michael Hajjar (Mass Mutual)
-- Kapil Chauhan
+- Kapil Chauhan (Mass Mutual)
-- Josh Minot
+- Josh Minot (Mass Mutual)
-- Ethan Jampel
+- Ethan Jampel (Mass Mutual)
-- Mary Ellen Sullivan
+- Mary Ellen Sullivan (Mass Mutual)
-- Ziba Cranmer
+- Ziba Cranmer (Boston University Spark)

+# Data Assumptions

+## DESE Discipline Data
+- Assumption: Blank rows in the "Students With Disability," "English Learner," and "Economically Disadvantaged" columns are considered as scenarios where it may or may not be applicable.

+## School Arrest Data
+- Assumption: Rows with single characters "F," "M," "T," and "V" in the "Category of Arrest" column are interpreted as "Felony," "Misdemeanor," "Theft," and "Vandalism," respectively.

-## Client
+## AFCARS Data
-- CfJJ - Erin Stewart
+- Assumption: For "Total Removal" and "Removal Reason," it refers to the removal from the primary home into the Foster Care system.

 # Tableau Dashboards